Zilliqa/dev-portal-old/docs/basics-intro-blockchain.md

 ### 3. Permissionless
 Due to the public nature of blockchains, anyone (with sufficient resources) can join the network to maintain the ledger and can make use of the network.
-There is no need to get a permission from any central entity making it open for anyone and everyone.
+There is no need to get permission from any central entity making it open for anyone and everyone.

 ### 2. Public verifiability